fredericklussier/ObservablePy/readme.rst

     :target: https://coveralls.io/github/fredericklussier/ObservablePy?branch=master

-Enable an observable behavior to property, so subscribed observers will receive changes.
+Enable an observable behavior an element, so subscribed observers will receive any changes.

 Status
 ------